-- Approximately 2.69 million people in Texas (10% of the population) have diabetes.
-Among them, an estimated 663,000 have diabetes but have not yet been diagnosed, which greatly increases their health risks.
+- Approximately 3.0 million people in Texas (14% of the population) have diabetes.
+Among them, an estimated 663,000 are undiagnosed, which significantly increases their health risks.

 - Another 6.8 million people have prediabetes, with blood glucose levels above the normal range but not yet high enough to be diagnosed as diabetes.

 - The annual cost of diabetes and prediabetes in Texas is estimated at $25.6 billion.

 - Texas is projected to have a higher diabetes incidence rate and increased health care costs in the future due to the growing population of Hispanics/Latinos, who are at greater risk for the disease.

 Diabetes is not curable, but it is manageable.
 People can learn skills to manage their diabetes and reduce the risk of developing it through better nutrition, exercise and monitoring blood-sugar levels when education is readily available.